Bavouzet, Noseda / Philharmonia Zurich

 I. Andante — Allegro

 Already in the first movement, Bavouzet’s fast pace sometimes challenged the orchestra, brought it close to its limits.
 I felt that in this movement, the humorous aspects in the last part deserved more attention than in Bavouzet’s interpretation.

-In the Allegro variation we were back in Bavouzet’s fast pace—though this time I could indeed find some humor in his playing.
+In the Allegro variation, Bavouzet returned to his fast pace.
+However, this time, I could indeed find some humor in his playing.
 The Andantino meditativo segment reminded me of the shimmering heat of a summer day.
 However, it remained playful, despite the tension, the expectations in the atmosphere of this section.
 Towards the end, unfortunately, I noted coordination issues with the orchestra.
 The large distance between the piano and the wind instruments near the back-end of the stage may have contributed to these problems.

 III.
 Allegro ma non troppo

 The coordination with the orchestra remained an issue also in the last movement.
 At least rhythmically, the orchestra within itself didn’t appear to fall apart at all.
 I had the impression that after a change to a faster pace, the conductor and/or the orchestra took a while to adopt the soloist’s faster tempo.
 As if the accompaniment had been expecting a slower pace.
 On the bright(er) side, I found that thanks to the dry acoustics in the opera house, the music sometimes sounded like intimate Kammerspiel (chamber play).
 Overall, the performance was focusing too much on tempo and smooth virtuosity.
 It was not extroverted or aiming at the mere show effect, though.
 It just felt too casual, if not light-weight, superficial.